 I am a planner and an organiser, always have been.
-After researching many places, we booked the Old Ship Hotel on the seafront, and it was perfect.
+After researching many places, we booked the Old Ship Hotel on the seafront and it was perfect.
 It had beautiful quaint little rooms and a view to die for.
 From one side of the window, I could see the old Pier rusting away in the water and from the other, the lights and rides of the current Brighton Pier.
 It was breath-taking.

 Monday morning we spent in The Lanes.
 I had never been before but instantly fell in love with the little twisty streets covered in bunting (I LOVE bunting).
-We started with a hot chocolate in ChoccyWoccyDooDah, and it was immense, to say the least.
+We started with a hot chocolate in ChoccyWoccyDooDah and it was immense to say the least.

 We then made our way around the Brighton Pavilion or Agrabah from Aladdin as we like to call it.
 Such beautiful and intricate architecture hits you bang in the face as soon as you see it and it’s massive.
-We walked all the way around, taking pictures as we went and found ourselves on the seafront.
+We walked all the way around, taking pictures as we went and found ourselves at the seafront.

 We decided to walk to the Marina (PS this is a veeeeeeeeeery long walk, pay the cheap train fare and save your feet the worry) and there we found a pretty lock with many boats.
 We stopped and had a drink and made our way to Globalls.
-For those of you who haven’t been, in a nutshell, it is glow in the dark crazy golf with dinosaurs.
+For those of you who haven’t been, in a nutshell, it is glow in the dark, crazy golf with dinosaurs.
 Barney was in heaven.

 That evening we got dressed up and went for a meal.
-Jamie’s Italian was around the corner from our hotel, and as this is one of our favourites, we had to go.
+Jamie’s Italian was around the corner from our hotel and as this is one of our favourites, we had to go.
 We had olives, tortillas, antipasti, pasta, steak, cocktails, beers … need I go on.
 Delicious!